 Liberal arts, science and business courses will support the student's program of study.
 A senior seminar course followed by a senior thesis course will integrate the learning experiences and culminate in an interdisciplinary project.
 The BFA in Integrated Arts will provide graduates with a variety of skills and career options.
 As part of the program, a student will complete an internship at an external site.
-A participating student will benefit from the area's rich artistic community, which includes a variety of museums and galleries as well as a number of arts related businesses and organizations.
+A participating student will benefit from the area's rich artistic community, which includes a variety of museums and galleries as well as a number of businesses and organizations.

-Numerous dedicated art facilities include animation studios complete with the latest software in Mac and PC platforms; graphic design studios equipped with wide screen Apple computers; drawing tables and specialized printers; dedicated, CAD-equipped interior design studios complemented by an interior design resource room; and numerous fine art studios for drawing, painting and more.
+Numerous dedicated art facilities include animation studios complete with the latest software in Mac and PC platforms; graphic design studios equipped with wide screen Apple computers; drawing tables and specialized printers; dedicated, CAD-equipped interior design studios complemented by an interior design resource room; and fine art studios for drawing, painting and more.
 Students also have access to a fashion design studio for apparel construction with Bernina Activa 240 sewing stations; a photography computer lab complete with Macs and a large-format printer, three darkrooms and a specialized photographic studio space.
 An art shop on campus also houses a woodworking facility equipped with quality power and hand tools with which to complete numerous student projects.

 Villa Maria College provides students with opportunities to showcase their creativity in a professional, on-campus art gallery where they have versatile options for hanging, framing, or displaying their art work.
 The gallery is home to numerous exhibits during the year for visiting artists, faculty, and student work.
-Small, open display spaces across from the gallery are also used to exhibit student work.

-At the end of the first year, the student, in consultation with art faculty and the Career Development Office, will define a specific goal for continued study.
+At the end of the first year the student, in consultation with art faculty and the Career Services Office, will define a specific goal for continued study.
 This plan of study will include a statement of purpose and a set of art courses to be taken, as well as liberal art and business courses that will support his or her goals.

-The individual student plan of study will be reviewed and approved by the student's faculty advisor, art department chair, and the VPAA no later than the beginning of the fourth semester or completion of 45 hours of undergraduate study.
+The individual student plan of study will be reviewed and approved by the student's faculty advisor, Art Department Chair, and the Vice President for Academic Affairs no later than the beginning of the fourth semester or completion of 45 hours of undergraduate study.